Montreal Junior Canadiens: 1969 Memorial Cup

-1970
+1970 Memorial Cup

 The 1970 Junior Canadiens finished 1st in the OHA then defeated the Ottawa 67's and St. Catharines Black Hawks to reach the finals versus the Toronto Marlboros.
 The Junior Canadiens triumphed for the J. Ross Robertson Cup then played the NOHA champion Sault Ste.
 Marie Greyhounds.

 Montreal won the first game 6–2, but the "Soo" won game two 5–4.
 It was the first time in history that a team from the NOHA beat an OHA team in the playoffs.
 Montreal quickly responded winning the next three games 10–1, 9–2 and 20–1.

-For the Richardson Cup the Canadiens would play the Quebec Junior Hockey League champions Quebec Remparts.
+For the Richardson Cup the Canadiens played the Quebec Junior Hockey League champions Quebec Remparts.
 The Remparts featured Guy Lafleur.
 The Canadiens prevailed in a 3-game sweep in front of crowds numbering over 14,000 in Quebec City, and over 18,000 in Montreal.

-Their opponents for the Memorial Cup of 1970 would be the Weyburn Red Wings of the Saskatchewan Junior Hockey League.
+Their opponents for the Memorial Cup of 1970 were the Weyburn Red Wings of the Saskatchewan Junior Hockey League.
 Coached by Stan Dunn the Red Wings were a very tough forechecking squad.
 The games became closer as the series progressed, but the Junior Canadiens swept the series, winning on home ice at the Forum.